 8 cups sugar

 Add everything except sugar into a large pot.
 On high heat, bring to a boil, stirring constantly then reduce heat and cook for a few minutes until the rhubarb is soft.
-(I used rhubarb I chopped and froze after a hailstorm, and it got soft pretty quickly.)
-Be sure to continue scraping the bottom as the pectin like to stick there.
+(Frozen, chopped rhubarb will cook a little more quickly.)
+Be sure to continue scraping the bottom as the pectin likes to stick there.
+You can use a potato masher to break the fruit down a little more.

 Add sugar and bring back up to a boil, stirring constantly.
 Boil for one minute.
-Ladle into prepared jars and can as usual.
+Remove from heat and continue to stir and scoop off the foam.
+The foam is perfectly edible – just doesn’t look pretty in the jars.